taetscher/ICARUS/README.md

 ### ICARUSViewer
 ICARUSViewer works just like ICARUSaver.
 But instead of saving output files, they are directly displayed on screen.
 This functionality can be useful if you just want to quickly check what ICARUS is outputting.

+### ISStracker
+I had to write a quick program using the [_where the ISS at?_ API](https://wheretheiss.at/w/developer) to track the flight path of the International Space Station (ISS).
+It turns out the ISS has its own twitter account - and I believed it showed in my data.
+So I deployed the ISS tracker to the Raspberry Pi and compared its flight path with the strange tweets coming from the middle of the ocean.

 ### PLOTTiBOi